About This Page

 - Seizures

-Delirium tremens stems from alcohol consumption over a long period so first, we should consider what causes alcohol addiction to develop.
-People with alcohol use disorders find it difficult to moderate their drinking and so are at more risk of experiencing withdrawal symptoms that may include delirium tremens.
+As we know, delirium tremens stems from alcohol consumption over a long period.
+People with alcohol use disorders (AUD) find it difficult to moderate their drinking and are at more risk of experiencing withdrawal symptoms that may include delirium tremens.

-Heavy alcohol use over a long period can change the way the brain and nervous system works and, when it is suddenly removed, the system reacts.
+Heavy alcohol use over a long period can change how the brain and nervous system work, and when it is suddenly removed, the system reacts.

 Some risk factors include: